zhstella/spark-seprep/assignments/assignment8/assignment8.md

 * Add a terminal screenshot of the server hosted on your machine.
 (Make sure your username is clearly visible on the screenshot for full credit)
 *  Add a streamlit UI screenshot with an audio transcription.
 *  Add notes and challenges your faced along the way and also add any improvements and suggestions to the process.

+## Demo

+In the final lecture on May 1st, you demo this to the class with your own audio and streamlit UI.

+##### Note:

+You don't have to change any code just run all the steps and execute the code just with your own audio.